These brown butter pumpkin cake donuts are baked to perfection before being dunked in a vanilla glaze! A quick and easy fall treat!

 I don't know about you, but I've been making pumpkin everything lately!
 From bourbon pumpkin pie, pumpkin coffee cake, and pumpkin sourdough pancakes to these brown butter pumpkin donuts!
-Unlike my sourdough donuts, these cake donuts are baked in the oven and super easy to make!
+Unlike my fried pumpkin donuts these cake donuts are baked in the oven and super easy to make!

 Tips for Baked Donuts